 Structured data is comprised of clearly-defined data types that are well organized and can be easily searched – things like airline reservation systems, lists of customer names and account histories, or just simply spreadsheets are all examples of structured data.
 Unstructured data, by comparison, is unorganized.
 Things like text and multimedia content – videos, images, social media posts, instant message communications – are all examples of unstructured data.
 Though such things do have internal structure, the data is nonetheless dispersed, disordered, and difficult to search – hence, unstructured.
 Semi-structured data sits somewhere in between – it does not conform with the formal structure of structured data, but nonetheless contains tags or other markers to make it slightly more searchable.
 Email is an example of semi-structured data – there is often metadata (i.e. data about data) attached to emails within a database, making it more structured than unstructured data, but less so than structured.

-One of the primary goals of big data analytics is to use technology to make sense of unstructured and semi-structured data, and combine it with what’s known from structured datasets in order to unlock insights and create business value.
+One of the primary goals of analytics is to use technology to make sense of unstructured and semi-structured data, and combine it with what’s known from structured datasets in order to unlock insights and create business value.

 (Image source: dzone.com)

-Huge volumes of data are pouring in from a variety of different sources, and they are doing so at great speed, giving us our third characteristic of big data – velocity.
+Huge volumes of data are pouring in from a variety of different sources, and they are doing so at great speed, giving us our third characteristic – velocity.
 The high velocity of data means that there will be more data available on any given day than the day before – but it also means that the velocity of data analysis needs to be just as high.
 Data professionals today don’t gather data over time and then carry out a single analysis at the end of the week, month, or quarter.
 Rather, the analysis is live – and the faster the data can be collected and processed, the more valuable it is in both the long and short term.
 Facebook messages, Twitter posts, credit card swipes and ecommerce sales transactions are all examples of high velocity data.

 Veracity refers to the quality, accuracy and trustworthiness of data that’s collected.
-As such, veracity is not necessarily a distinctive characteristic of big data (as even little data needs to be trustworthy), but due to the high volume, variety and velocity of big data, high reliability is of paramount importance if a business is draw accurate conclusions from it.
+As such, veracity is not necessarily a distinctive characteristic of big data (as even little data needs to be trustworthy), but due to the high volume, variety and velocity, high reliability is of paramount importance if a business is draw accurate conclusions from it.
 High veracity data is the truly valuable stuff that contributes in a meaningful way to overall results.
 And it needs to be high quality.
 If you’re analyzing Twitter data, for instance, it’s imperative that the data is extracted directly from the Twitter site itself (using the native API if possible) rather than from some third-party system which might not be trustworthy.
 Low veracity or bad data is estimated to cost US companies over $3.1 trillion a year due to the fact that bad decisions are made on the basis of it, as well as the amount of money spent scrubbing, cleansing and rehabilitating it.

 The Fifth V – Value